2018 volunteer celebrations at Urrbrae Wetlands. Photo: Darren Williams. See more pictures in the image gallery.

-- technical advice
+- technical on-ground advice.

 Take a look at the range of groups we currently support in the region: northern, southern, central and Fleurieu.

 If you want to get involved just let us know and we’ll get you in touch.

-Starting a new volunteer group
+Start a new volunteer group

-Volunteers working on parks, reserves and projects managed by the department are automatically covered by the department's insurance.
+Volunteers working on government-owned land (parks, reserves) and projects managed by the Department for Environment and Water are automatically covered by the department's insurance.

 Work health and safety